 Rockpools tick an exciting range of boxes – with squishy sand for inquisitive fingers, rocks to climb on and the possibility of uncovering real-life sea creatures in their natural habitat.

 Once you’ve slipped, slopped and slapped that all-important sun protection, rockpools can provide hours of fun – and for free!
 In summer, it can’t get much more perfect than splashing around at your favourite seaside location—and the good news about rockpools is that they can be just as much fun when the sun is behind a cloud.

 Crabs, jellyfish, starfish, shells, seaweed, small fish, sea sponges – and more.
 For a fun beach out with the family, work your way around these favourite Melbourne rockpools that are perfect for kids to explore.
 Don’t forget to check low tide times online to make the most of your rockpool expedition.

-The fact that the area is a protected Marine Park means it’s rich with interesting sea-life – but it’s also a reminder to leave it looking just as wonderful.
-A great day out here with kids should always include a handy rubbish bag tucked into your pocket to make sure that any food wrappers or discarded drink bottles don’t end up polluting the very thing you love – a positive way to remind your children to protect the planet they’re growing up on.
+The fact that Ricketts Point is a protected Marine Park means it’s rich with interesting sea life, but it’s also a reminder to leave this beautiful spot looking just as wonderful.
+A great day out here with kids should always include a handy rubbish bag tucked into your pocket to make sure that any food wrappers or discarded drink bottles don’t end up polluting the very thing you love.

-The lovely-to-look-at Red Bluff offers impressive view of red sea cliffs – with a treasure trove of intriguing nooks and crannies your kids will love to investigate.
-With one of Melbourne’s favourite fish and chip spots at Half Moon Bay just a short stroll away, this is fun for all the family.
+The lovely-to-look-at Red Bluff offers an impressive view of red sea cliffs – with a treasure trove of intriguing nooks and crannies your kids will love to investigate.
+With one of Melbourne’s favourite fish and chip spots at Half Moon Bay just a short stroll away, a trip to Red Bluff fun for all the family.